 We seek to present our gifts and talents in service of Christ, bringing His message to our audiences through music, which we see as our responsibility and purpose in ministry.

-Ken, Assistant Director for the Chorus since 2007 and member since 1998, has a BA from Presbyterian College and a Master of Divinity from Columbia Theological Seminary.
+Ken joined the GFC in 1998 and has been Assistant Director since 2007.
+He has a BA from Presbyterian College and a Master of Divinity from Columbia Theological Seminary.
 His pastoral career spanned 40 years, serving Presbyterian churches in Georgia and North Carolina.
-Most recently, he was the Pastor of Covenant Presbyterian Church (USA) in Marietta, Georgia for more than thirteen years, retiring in the spring of 2011.
-In his retirement, he continues to serve the church through temporary pulpit supply opportunities.
-In addition to his musical interests, Ken spends a lot of his time playing pickle-ball, golf and ping-pong.
+He served as the Pastor of Covenant Presbyterian Church (USA) in Marietta for more than thirteen years, retiring in the spring of 2011.
+Throughout his professional career as a pastor, he enjoyed singing in community-based choruses, which provided many opportunities for solo work.
+In his retirement, he continues to preach occasionally as opportunities arise.
+In addition to his musical interests, Ken spends a lot of his time playing pickleball, golf, and ping-pong.

 Cathy Callaway Adams

-Cathy, GFC pianist since 1995, was accompanying both the middle school and high school choruses in her southeast Georgia home town at the age of eleven.
-Her First Baptist Church called on her that same year to begin playing piano for worship services, including Adult and Youth Choirs.
-Thus began her love of hymn singing and her high regard for singers.
-She studied piano with Eula P. McNatt until high school graduation, then studied piano and organ with Lois Lantz and Timothy Wissler, respectively, at Tift College in Forsyth.
-In between piano collaboration gigs with soloists, instrumentalists, and church worship services, Cathy has devoted more than three decades to a career in financial services and leadership/strategy consulting.
-She currently serves as chair of the board of trustees of Mercer University, board president of Atlanta Baroque Orchestra, board vice-chair of South Arts, and immediate past president of Atlanta Opera.
+Cathy, GFC pianist since 1995, developed a deep love of hymns and choral anthems when she became church pianist at age eleven.
+Her high regard for singers grew as she began accompanying middle school and high school choruses that same year.
+She studied piano with Eula P. McNatt through high school, then studied piano and organ with Lois Lantz and Timothy Wissler, respectively, at Tift College in Forsyth, where she accompanied the college choir for three years.
+In between piano collaboration gigs with vocalists, instrumentalists, and choral groups, Cathy has devoted three decades to a career in financial services and leadership/strategy consulting.
+She currently serves as board president of the Atlanta Baroque Orchestra, board vice-chair of South Arts, and past president of The Atlanta Opera.